 You might not think a hooded long sleeve shirt would be very comfortable to wear on a warm and sunny day, but think again.
 Thanks to their UV-resistant and breathable fabrics, sun shirts can shade your skin and actually keep you cooler than a t-shirt or tank top, even (or especially) in hot temperatures.
 Thin synthetics are among the most breathable, while merino wool or thicker synthetic shirts have a greater tendency to trap your body’s heat.
 And some shirts even incorporate vents: The Alpenglow Pro features underarm mesh, the Outdoor Research Astroman Air has tiny perforations along the sides, and quarter-zip or buttoned designs like the Jolly Gear Triple Crown Button Down give you the ability to dump heat at the chest (you’ll want to be careful, as opening a vent could expose some skin to the sun).

 Most sun shirts offer ample breathability for activities like fishing, low-output hiking, rock climbing, and backcountry skiing.
 However, sun shirts are not popular among runners, and for good reason: There’s simply too much fabric when you’re really building up a sweat.
-That said, we've grown fond of Rabbit's UPF Deflector 2.0, which uses a very thin polyester and features laser-cut perforations under the arms for venting.
-To further aid cooling, we'll often douse the hoody in trailside streams and wear it wet, which creates a lovely swamp cooler effect while running.
+Running-specific brands like Rabbit and Janji have a handful of purpose-built options, including the UPF Deflector Zip and Sunchaser 50, but we often prefer to just re-apply sunscreen on our upper body as needed.
+If you do opt to wear a sun hoody while running, we’ve found it helpful to douse the hoody in trailside streams and wear it wet, creating a lovely swamp cooler effect.

 Sun shirts don’t often check in heavier than 10 ounces, but the slight variations in weight can tell us a lot about each particular design.
 One of the lightest sun shirts here is the Outdoor Research Echo (5.2 oz.), which is also the thinnest and most breathable choice for hot-weather and high-output activities.
 At the other end of the spectrum is the 8.7-ounce Ridge Merino Solstice, which is one of the heaviest on our list and also our top cold-weather pick.
 It doesn’t take much of a mathematician to discern that a heavier sun shirt is generally warmer and more insulated.
 We’ve referenced warmth a great deal in the write-ups above, but the weight can still be a helpful hint for those purchasing online.